 Badelaguna Beach, near Flam

-Once you’ve taken a ride on Flam’s famed railway and witnessed the breathtaking views, head to Aurlandsvangen on the east shore of Aurlandsfjorden to kick back by the beach.
+Once you’ve taken a ride on the famed railway of Flam and witnessed the breathtaking views, head to Aurlandsvangen on the east shore of Aurlandsfjorden to kick back by the beach.

 The horseshoe-shaped Badelaguna Beach creates a lagoon-like cove that is perfect for swimming, though the backdrop is the real reason you’ll want to bathe there.
 Flanked by thick-green forests and soaring snow-capped mountains, Badelaguna is one of the best beaches in Norway.